MartinFeineis/Library/Linux/Bash.md

 ## tmux
 Creating a new session `tmux new -s session-name`
 Leaving/detaching from a session press`<prefix> :` and type `detach`
 Listing existing sessions `tmux ls`
-Entering/attaching to an existing session `tmux attach -s session-name`
+Entering/attaching to an existing session `tmux attach -s session-name/session-number`